Chandru1806/MCA/.amazonq/rules/optimization_rules.md

 **Optimize later:**
 - Auto-detection logic for bank_name is not working properly.
 Currently using manual bank selection as workaround.
 Need to fix detect_bank() function to properly identify HDFC, KOTAK, SBI, ICICI, AXIS, CUB, IDFC from PDF patterns.

+## Transaction Import Module

+The correct module has been created.

+## Transaction Categorization Module

+The correct module has been created.

+## Dashboard Module

+The correct module has been created.

+## Analytics Module

+The correct module has been created.